-For urgent care, call your PCP.
-If you cannot reach your PCP, call 1-866-454-8855 (TTY 711) and talk to a licensed health care professional (24 hours a day, 7 days a week).
+For urgent care, call call 1-866-454-8855 (TTY 711) and talk to a licensed health care professional (24 hours a day, 7 days a week).

 If you need urgent care out of the area, go to the nearest urgent care facility.
 You do not need pre-approval (prior authorization).
 If you are traveling outside the United States and need urgent care, Medi-Cal will not pay for your care.